Curriculum:Master of Science in Education

 This is a course designed to explore the literature and current practices in differentiating instruction within classrooms for ELL, TAG, and Special Education (both BD/ID) students.
 The primary objective of this class is for students to advance their professional knowledge, skills, and practice for effective teaching through differentiated instruction.
 Working with students dealing with mental health issues will also be addressed.
 Educators will enhance their ability to successfully deliver instruction and evaluate outcomes for all students.

-Reading Specialist Endorsement Electives
+Reading Specialist Electives

 Program requirements for students seeking the MSE and the Reading Specialist endorsement are as follows: